21

 • 12

 I suspect that the inclusion of the phrase "in all seriousness" indicates that Semyonov himself doesn't believe the story, even if the author he's quoting did believe it.
-Feb 20, 2017 at 13:37
+Commented Feb 20, 2017 at 13:37

 • 8